 Visitors often ask me about things to do in Paris in the evenings.
 What can one do without understanding French?
 Catch a concert?
 Go for dinner?
 I’ve been so pleased to keep learning about other entertainment options for non-French speakers in Paris, like Theatre in Paris.
 This unique concept offers the opportunity to attend French-speaking plays with simultaneous English surtitles.
 No need to brush up on your grammar and vocab in advance, they can make even Molière accessible!
-Read on to learn more and for your chance to win two free tickets!
+Read on to learn more and for your chance to win two free tickets (note: giveaway is over).

 Paris is actually one of the leading theatre cities in the world, after New York and London.
 I love the theatre and while I’m fluent in French, I don’t go out to plays nearly often enough.
 Maybe I’ll start going more with Theatre in Paris?
 Why not make the experience a little easier for those who have a reasonable level of French (what did Cyrano de Bergerac just say??) or completely accessible for non-French speakers.

 Started in 2014, Theatre in Paris has been growing every season and now you can attend several different monthly shows, from the classics to contemporary musicals, with English surtitles in real-time (projected above the stage and not below).
 Not only do have a great selection of plays and musicals, all the theatres have an intriguing history.
 You might get the chance to attend a show in a listed historical monument commissioned by Queen Marie-Antoinette, a glamorous old Parisian ‘café théâtre’, or an intimate, oak-panelled neighborhood theatre.
 This unique aspect definitely enhances the experience, especially if you are in town on holiday, making it an authentic Parisian night out.